 Article III: Officers

 Section 1.
-Officers of the Board: The officers shall be a president, a vice president, a secretary, and a treasurer elected from among the elected trustees at the annual meeting of the board in July.
+Officers of the Board: The officers shall be a president, a vice president, a secretary, and a treasurer elected from among the elected trustees at the first regularly-scheduled meeting in November.
 Nominations of officers may be made from the floor or in written form prior to the meeting.

 Section 2.
-Term: Officers shall serve a term of one year from the annual meeting at which they are elected and until their successors are duly elected.
-An officer may succeed himself, however, that officer shall not serve more than three consecutive terms in the same position.
+Term: Officers shall serve a term of one year from the first regularly-scheduled meeting in November which they are elected until their successors are duly elected.
+An officer may succeed himself, however, that officer shall not serve more than three (3) consecutive terms in the same position.

 Section 4.
 Vice-President: The vice president, in the event of the absence or disability of the president, or of a vacancy in that office, shall assume and perform the duties and functions of the president.

 Section 6.
 Treasurer: The treasurer certifies all bills, investments and financial reports approved by the board, and other duties as the President or Board may direct.
 The Treasurer must keep the fiduciary responsibilities of the Board.
-The Treasurer also serves on the Finance Committee.
+The treasurer also serves on the Budget & Finance Committee.

 Section 7.
 Signature Authority: The President and Treasurer have signature powers over all ADL accounts.
 They may use the signature authority if the Director is incapacitated or unavailable.

 Section 1.
 Regular Meetings: The regular meetings shall be established each year at the annual July meeting and posted on the library bulletin board and website.
 Meetings will be held each month at a location designated by the Board.